Science

 However, if students feel compelled to take courses, we recommend courses that go well outside the norm for a high school student.
 Such as:

-These courses this will allow a student to learn a great deal about interesting topics, but will not cause issues with the course sequence at BHS.
+These courses will allow a student to learn a great deal about interesting topics, but will not cause issues with the course sequence at BHS.

-If you are thinking of taking a summer school course in order to “Get Ahead,” please know that even the most rigorous summer courses classes do not cover the material that we expect students to be fluent in for the AP courses.
+If you are thinking of taking a summer school course in order to “Get Ahead,” please know that even the most rigorous summer courses do not cover the material that we expect students to be fluent in for the AP courses.
 If a student takes a summer course in Biology, they will feel prepared for our Biology 1 courses, but completely underprepared for AP Biology.
 Students who have taken summer courses as a replacement for our courses have done far worse than they had hoped, and have regretted taking the summer course.

 Therefore, we highly recommend that students perform their own research over the summer.
 They should explore on their own, and make things on their own.
 They should find topics that interest them, learn as much as they can, and document their progress as well.